EPIC-guide/epic-guide.github.io/_life/money-americans.md

 a minimum daily balance, etc. are common).
 But it doesn't hurt to ask for a waiver when opening your account.

-Note that you may have to report the balance of this account when filing your US federal taxes.
+Note that you may have to report the maximum balance of this account when filing your US federal taxes.
 See [§ US federal taxes](#us-federal-taxes).
+Your bank may send you a "Tax Disclosure Statement" or similar saying that they disclosed your end-of-year balance to the IRS, but this is *not* the maximum balance, it is just for your information.

 _Personal note from Shardul:_ I personally have had a good experience with UBS.
 I had to make an appointment with presumably their 'special' banker at their main branch in